BernieWhite/DevOpsKitDsc/docs/feature-details.md

 # Feature details

-The following sections decribe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).
+The following sections describe DOKD features that enhance use of PowerShell Desired State Configuration (DSC).

+## DevOps

+DOKD helps to accelerate a DevOps workflow for DSC by providing pipeline automation for build and release processes.

+- Build
+- Release

 ## Collections